-If the inheritance is And the program is Then the treatment is
+If the inheritance is An d the program is Then the treatment is

-Cash 7 Counted as unearned income.
+Cash • ALTCS Counted as unearned income.

 • SSI-MAO Exception:

 • MSP Any part of the inheritance that will be used to pay for the deceased person's burial expenses and outstanding debts is excluded.

-, tasiit Excluded.
+• Adult Excluded.

-Caretaker Relative
+• Caretaker Relative

-Pregnant Woman
+• Pregnant Woman

 • Child

-KidsCare
+• KidsCare